The

 In the presence of heat, the electrons in the laminate of the

-low electronegativity.
-It is believed this flow creates a void in
+to low electronegativity.
+It is believed this flow creates a

-the charge balance and therefore attracts the electrons to
+void in the charge balance and therefore attracts the electrons

-continuously flow in response to the ambient temperature.
-The flow
+to continuously flow in response to the ambient temperature.
+The

-of electrons increases in proportion with the increase of heat.
+flow of electrons increases in proportion with the increase of

-invention and the flow of electrons in the laminate of the
+present invention and the flow of electrons in the laminate of

-the present invention is prepared by (a) applying a first binder
+of the present invention is prepared by (a) applying a first

-combination of the intermediate layer 1 to the first outer layer
+binder combination of the intermediate layer 1 to the first

-2, (b) applying a second binder combination of the intermediate
+outer layer 2, (b) applying a second binder combination of the

-layer 4 to the second outer layer 3, and (c) pressing the first
+intermediate layer 4 to the second outer layer 3, and (c)

-and second outer layers 2 and 3 together to form the intermediate
+pressing the first and second outer layers 2 and 3 together to

-and to describe the best mode of the invention at the present
+illustration and to describe the best mode of the invention at

-time.
-The scope of the invention is not to be in any way limited
+the present time.
+The scope of the invention is not to be in any

 EXAMPLES